XinFinOrg/Docs-XF/docs/general/faq.md

     Once you are a Masternode Candidate, you need the support of XinFin Network community.
 	Masternode candidates every period called epoch (900 blocks of 2-second block-time) will be promoted to Masternode.
-	This list will change dynamically every epoch. masternodes will be able to sign blocks and will receive rewards in the form of XDC.
+	This list will change dynamically every epoch.
+	Masternodes will be able to sign blocks and will receive rewards in the form of XDC.

 !!! quote "Do I need two wallets to run a Masternode?"
     It is recommended for security reasons.